Skip to content

 A forested adventure park with people navigating rope courses and platforms among tall trees.
 Lights string between structures.

-Take your holiday weekend to new heights with a highflying endurance test at The Adventure Park at the Virginia Aquarium.
-With 15 different treetop obstacle courses, at varying degrees of difficulty, this is no walk in the park.
-Somewhere among the nighttime climbs up in the illuminated trees, zip-lines across Owl’s Creek and the resolve-testing leaps of faith from what seems like a mile up, you’ll forget that you’re at sea level.
+Take your holiday weekend to new heights with a high-flying endurance test at The Adventure Park at the Virginia Aquarium.
+With over 15 different treetop obstacle courses ranging in difficulty, this is no walk in the park.
+From nighttime climbs through illuminated trees to zip lines over Owl Creek and heart-pounding leaps from above, it’s an experience that might just make you forget you’re at sea level — and it’s fun for the whole family.

 Salute the Summer